-1. Watch the "Economy and Fiscal Policy" video with journalist Murad Hemmadi.
+Watch the "Economy and Fiscal Policy" video with journalist Murad Hemmadi.
 Ask students to create a 'sketchnote' while watching the video and give them a few minutes afterwards to complete it.

-TEACHER NOTE:
+TEACHER NOTE

 Sketchnotes are rich visual notes created from a mix of handwriting, drawings, including icons and shapes, and visual elements like arrows, boxes, and lines.
 Sketchnotes allow students to visually synthesize and summarize the ideas in their own way for increased retention.
-(Sample Sketchnote)
+See sample at budgetconsultation.ca (Teaching Tools).

 - 2. In pairs or as a class, have students use Activity 3.1 to demonstrate their understanding of the economy, including economic vs non-economic activities, and a healthy vs weakened economy. - Economic activities are activities that involve an exchange of money, such as making, providing, buying or selling goods or services.
-It includes professions and employment. - Non-economic activities are activities that do not involve monetary exchange or financial gain, such as leisure, religious and cultural activities. - The features of a healthy economy include high levels of employment (low unemployment), decent wages, profitable businesses, stable prices, and overall growth in business activities and the consumption of goods and services. - 3.
-Watch the "Economic Trends" video with journalist Murad Hemmadi to learn about current issues impacting Canada's economy from December 2021 such as automation, labour shortages, gig work, digitization, supply chain issues and inflation.
-Consider having students add to their sketchnote from Step 1.

-Afterwards, discuss these issues as a class and any specific examples in your community.

-- 4. Review the issue of inflation in greater detail and its impact on Canadians. - Inflation is the measure of an increase in prices over a given period of time.
+It includes professions and employment. - Non-economic activities are activities that do not involve monetary exchange or financial gain, such as leisure, religious and cultural activities. - The features of a healthy economy include high levels of employment (low unemployment), decent wages, profitable businesses, stable prices, and overall growth in business activities and the consumption of goods and services. - Watch the "Economic Trends" video featuring journalist Murad Hemmadi to learn about current issues impacting Canada's economy from December 2021 such as automation, labour shortages, gig work, digitization, supply chain issues and inflation.
+Consider having students add to their sketchnote from Step 1. - Afterwards, discuss these issues as a class and any specific examples in your community. - Review the issue of inflation in greater detail and its impact on Canadians.
+The bullets below are paraphrased from the Maclean's article listed in the below Teacher Note. - Inflation is the measure of an increase in prices over a given period of time.
 It refers to a broad range of goods and services, not just a single item or sector. - Across Canada, household costs increased significantly in 2021, unlike anything seen in nearly a generation. - The result is an economic chain reaction affecting nearly all Canadians.
-Families will spend more to stock their refrigerators and heat their homes; faced with rising costs, workers will demand higher wages from employers who will also have to pay more for rent, supplies and merchandise. - When businesses face higher operating costs, as well as transportation costs, they will be forced to increase the cost of goods and services. - Inflation hurts lower income families most because they have less room to absorb the higher costs.
+Families will spend more to stock their refrigerators and heat their homes; faced with rising costs, workers will demand higher wages from employers who will also have to pay more for rent, supplies and merchandise. - When businesses face higher operating costs, as well as transportation costs, they will be forced to increase the cost of goods and services. - Inflation hurts lower income families most since they have less room to absorb the higher costs.

-TEACHER NOTE:
+TEACHER NOTE